filamentphp/filament/packages/panels/docs/02-getting-started.md

 }
 ```

-Reload the page and you should see a new filter icon in the top right corner (next to the search form).
+Reload the page, and you should see a new filter icon in the top right corner (next to the search form).
 The filter opens a select menu with a list of patient types.
 Try filtering your patients by type.

 ## Introducing relation managers